genderkit/genderkit/_articles/gamete-storage.md

 - freezing unfertilised eggs
 - freezing embryos

-There is more information about sperm banking available on [the Cancer Research UK website](http://www.cancerresearchuk.org/about-cancer/coping/physically/sex/men/sperm-banking).
+There is more information about sperm banking including costs available on [the Cancer Research UK website](http://www.cancerresearchuk.org/about-cancer/coping/physically/sex/men/sperm-banking).

 There is more information about egg and embryo storage available on [the Cancer Research UK website](http://www.cancerresearchuk.org/about-cancer/cancer-in-general/treatment/chemotherapy/fertility/women/ways-to-keep-fertility).